 With regard to requests from the EU to the U.S., a very significant proportion sought e-evidence, reflecting the preponderance of ISPs with head-quarters located in the U.S. A large number also asked for the provision of witness statements.
-Of the measures provided for expressly in the Agreement, the provision of witness evidence, including expert witness evidence, through video-link is by far the most requested.
-This is a welcome development because the Agreement provided, for the first time, a regulated way for witnesses to give their evidence remotely, with the attendant savings in terms of financial resources and time; it is evident that its availability has been a success for both EU Member States and the U.S..
-Banking information has been sought by a number of countries but this provision has been used only rarely.
-There has been one JIT agreement thus far.
+Of the measures provided for expressly in the Agreement, the provision of witness evidence, including expert witness evidence, through videolink is by far the most requested.
+This is a welcome development because the Agreement provided, for the first time, a regulated way for witnesses to give their evidence remotely, with the intention to save both financial resources and time.
+It is evident that its availability has been a success for both EU Member States and the U.S. Banking information has been sought by a number of countries but this provision has been used only rarely.
+There have been two JIT agreements thus far.